Dubai One Freezone Passport: Complete Business Setup Guide

 Key Benefits of One Freezone Passport

-Unified licensing across more than 30–40 free zones, including major ones like JAFZA, DWTC, Dubai Internet City, DIFC, and others, with full foreign ownership, corporate tax exemptions, and independent governance.
+Unified Licensing: Operate across 30-40+ free zones, including JAFZA, DWTC, Dubai Internet City, and DIFC, under a single license with full foreign ownership and corporate tax exemptions.

-Cross-sector collaboration: Encourages partnerships between industries such as logistics, manufacturing, finance, and tech.
+Cross-Sector Collaboration: Encourages partnerships across logistics, manufacturing, finance, technology, and more.